avenirs-esr/avenirs-dsav/README.md

 The AVENIR(s) program needs its own identity, hence this adaptation of VueDSFR.

+## Complete documentation

+You can find the complete documentation on our [github page](https://avenirs-esr.github.io/avenirs-dsav/).

 ## Installation

 In your project, run `npm install @ævenirs-esr/avenirs-dsav`.